slip-slap/slip-slap.github.io/_posts/2019-06-25-code-python-tensorflow-broadcasting-mechanism.md

 ---
 layout: post
-title: "broadcasting in tensorflow"
+title: "Python: Broadcasting in Tensorflow"
 keywords: ["python"]
-description: "tensorflow"
+description: ""
-category: "python"
+category: "code"
-tags: ["tensorflow"]
+tags: ["python","tf"]
 ---
 {% include JB/setup %}

 #### what the crap is broadcasting ?
 Broadcasting is the process of making arrays with different shapes have compatible shapes for arithmetic operations.